jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 For example, when you buy a stock, you won't know if its price will rise or fall.
 This is because you cannot sense all the thoughts and feelings of all the other buyers and sellers of that stock.
 So you buy it based on your own limited sensory experiences.

 Putting this under the 2-forces model, we can say that:
-- the decline in stock prices is a manifestation of the Negative Force
+- the decline in stock prices is a manifestation of the Negative Force, as people going away from stocks as repulsion
-- the rise is from the Positive Force
+- the rise is from the Positive Force, as people going to stocks as attraction

 <!-- <img src="https://sorasystem.sirv.com/avatars/hume.png" width="300px">
 <figcaption>David Hume is the big daddy of our Superphysics which [Taonomics](/taonomics) comes from</figcaption> -->